addonify/addonify-compare-products/README.txt

 == Changelog ==

-= 1.1.11 - ?
-August, 2023 =
+= 1.1.11 - 04 August, 2023 =

-- Updated: Plugin setting page link moved before the 'Deactivate' link in plugins list page.
-- Updated: Compare dock is now visible only if there is compare button on a page.
 - Added: Option to enable compare product button for logged in user.
 - Added: Options to enable compare product button on product single page.
 - Added: Option to enable product button on products loop.
 - Added: Shortcode, `[addonify_compare_button]`, for adding compare button.
+- Updated: Plugin setting page link moved before the 'Deactivate' link in plugins list page.
+- Updated: Compare dock is now visible only if there is compare button on a page.
 - Tested: Up to WooCommerce version 8.0.3.
+- Tested: WordPress version 6.3.1.

 = 1.1.10 - 20 June, 2023 =